You are here

 then we invite you to join us!
 Contact RGPTinfo@usanpn.org for more details on how to participate and partner your organization.

-Tallie is excited to be back in Albuquerque and working with the Bosque Ecosystem Monitoring Program as an Educator/Biologist.
-She will be coordinating with Trail Local Phenology Leaders on trainings, data sharing, and outreach to the public.
-Her skills as an Educator will encourage further collaborations and help the Trail grow.
+After her time away, Liz is excited to be back in Albuquerque and to be working with the Bosque Ecosystem Monitoring Program as an Educator/Biologist.
+In particular, she hopes both to support and to learn alongside students, volunteers, and many other community members through BEMP, Valle de Oro NWR, and the RGPT!
+She will be coordinating with Trail Local Phenology Leaders on trainings, data sharing, and outreach to the public, and she is looking forward to helping the Trail grow.

-Questions about the Trail, or about become a Trail partner?
-Contact Tallie at RioGrandePhenologyTrail@gmail.com.
+Questions about the Trail, or about how to become a Trail partner?
+Contact Liz at RioGrandePhenologyTrail@gmail.com.

 Help us collect observations on the Rio Grande Phenology Trail!